 Statistics

-Preferences: first day of week, future entries toggle, title visibility, spellcheck, password change, authentication method management
+Preferences: first day of week, future entries toggle, title visibility, spellcheck, auto-lock, password change, authentication method management

 Cross-platform: Windows, macOS, and Linux